QBI-Software/NEURON-tutorial/lessons/simple.md

 1. We will need to see an output of the simulation, so from the Main Menu, select **Graph** -> **Voltage axis**
 1. Now in the **RunControl** window, click **Init &amp; Run**

 > Voila!
-Have a look in the graph and you should see your current!
+Have a look in the graph and you should see your AP!

 > ![alt text][simpleoutput]